nateGeorge/simulate_leveraged_ETFs/README.md

 The solution: use the underlying ETF (e.g. QQQ) to simulate the leveraged ETFs from the days before they existed.
 QQQ was [created in](https://www.invesco.com/portal/site/us/investors/etfs/product-detail?productId=qqq) 1999, so we should be able to simulate an extra 10 years of TQQQ and SQQQ data from that.
 For SPY, UPRO (3x), and SPXU (-3x), we can simulate data all the way back to 1993 from the inception of UPRO and SPXU (2009).

 At a high level, the code here simulates leveraged ETFs by first finding the correlation between the normal ETF and leveraged ETF daily close-close and open-open, high-high, and low-low percent changes.
 For QQQ and TQQQ/SQQQ, the correlation is extremely high (~99%), which makes simulating the daily close-close percent change easy.
 We just get the multiplier (around 3 for TQQQ/QQQ) and multiply the underlying ETF's daily percent change by the multiplier.
 Then the daily prices are back-calculated from the latest leveraged ETF datapoint.
 Currently, it uses machine learning to get the open, high, and low prices from ratios of open/close, etc.  I had mistakenly thought the open-open, h-h, and l-l percent changes between the underlying ETF and the leveraged ones were not correlated, but it looks like they are.
+However, the QQQ-SQQQ (3x inverse leverage) relationship for open and high percent changes dont' seem to hold well.

 ![QQQ-TQQQ correlation](images/qqq-tqqq_c_c_correlation.jpg)